Credit Card Benefits for US Military And SpousesUpdated: January 5, 2023

 There are other credit card companies that have historically offered perks and military credit card benefits, including Chase Bank, Bank of America, American Express, and Capital One.

 Of these, Capital One is rated by third-party websites as being less of an advantage than the others, but Capital One credit cards have waived both annual fees and overseas charge fees for active duty military members.
 It’s always best to call to inquire about the most current military-friendly credit programs available.

 American Express Benefits for Military

 American Express takes the SCRA protections a step further by waiving their annual fees for military personnel and their spouses.
 The Blue Cash Preferred card has a $95 annual fee and the Gold Card has a $250 annual fee.
-However, since the annual fees are waived you might as well take advantage of the great perks that the American Express Platinum Card offers.
-Such as access to hundreds of airport lounges and Uber, airline, hotel and TSA Precheck credits.
-Plus, get a 100,000-point bonus when you spend $6,000 on your card in the first six months.
+However, since the annual fees are waived you might as well take advantage of the great perks that the American Express Platinum Card offers, such as access to hundreds of airport lounges and Uber, airline, hotel and TSA Precheck credits.
 Other Platinum benefits include: